Azure ATP frequently asked questions

 Where can I get a license for Azure Advanced Threat Protection (ATP)?

-You can acquire a license for Enterprise Mobility + Security 5 suite (EMS E5), and as a standalone license.
+Azure ATP is available as part of Enterprise Mobility + Security 5 suite (EMS E5), and as a standalone license.
 You can acquire a license directly from the Office 365 portal or through the Cloud Solution Partner (CSP) licensing model.